I might not say anything, but that doesn't mean I don't have an opinion

 Very often, we are afraid of appearing vulnerable in front of others.
 By showing our weaknesses, we are afraid of appearing imperfect and, once again, being rejected.
 But if we don’t think about it, it is precisely by opening up to others, by being authentic, that we create deeper connections with others, moments of sharing, rich and intense exchanges.
 And this is still the best way to feel accepted and to be freer to say what we think.

 >>> Read 10 quotes on freedom

 Editor’s note – The importance of managing emotions

 It may not necessarily seem obvious, but in order not to care about the gaze of others and to dare to say what we think, we must learn to manage our emotions better.
 Indeed, the more quickly we tend to allow ourselves to be overcome by our embarrassment, shyness, fear, anger, excitement, etc., the more we tend to keep quiet or, on the contrary, be brutally, even nastily or cruelly frank.
-Saying what we think is being honest and the aim must be honourable, sincere and come from the heart.
+Saying what we think is being honest, and the aim must be honorable, sincere and come from the heart.
 Saying what we think with the desire to belittle, cause hurt, or simply doing it badly, without tact, digression or precaution, will only end up having negative effects.

 Here's some more exciting content for you: